Bad Breath Be Gone: Steps To Improve Your Halitosis

 Brush your teeth at least twice-a-day.
 You should spend at least two minutes brushing to make sure you get to those hard to reach places.
 Pay extra attention to the areas where the tooth reaches the gum.
 Electric toothbrushes are more effective than manual toothbrushes in removing plaque.

 The best time to brush your teeth is usually just after you eat to reduce the levels of bacteria that cause tooth decay and bad breath.
-However, for food and drinks that are acidic (especially fizzy drinks and fruit juices) these can soften the enamel and brushing too soon can damage the enamel.
-In this case it is best to wait 30 minutes before brushing to allow enamel to harden.
+However, food and drinks that are acidic (especially fizzy drinks and fruit juices), and coffee in particular, can soften enamel and brushing too soon after consuming can damage the enamel.
+In this case it is best to wait 30 minutes before brushing to allow the enamel to harden.

 Make A Date With Your Floss